Sweet cream pancakes are thick and fluffy and make the perfect breakfast.

-Imagine the softest, most fluffy pancakes, an almost melt-in-the-mouth pancake.
-That's what these sweet cream pancakes are.
-They're tender and full of flavor thanks to adding heavy cream to the batter.
+Imagine the softest, fluffiest pancakes with an almost melt-in-the-mouth texture.
+That’s what these sweet cream pancakes are.
+They’re tender and flavorful, thanks to adding heavy cream to the batter.

-There are many different pancakes in the world and many different preferences.
-Some like them thick, some like them super thin.
-Some fluffy, and some with more chew.
-These sweet cream pancakes are really tender and light, with a soft cake-like texture.
-They're extremely more-ish, and before you know it you can eat a whole stack!
+These sweet cream pancakes are really tender and light, with a soft fluffy texture.
+They’re extremely more-ish, and before you know it you can eat a whole stack!
+The batter is simple, too, with no separating egg whites or any tricky stuff needed.

 What makes them different from regular pancakes is the addition of cream to the batter.
-The cream brings extra fat, moisture, and flavor to the batter to make really tender pancakes.
-There's a little milk added too so it's not full-on cream, but only half the amount.
-After all, it is the cream that makes these delicious pancakes what they are.
+The cream adds extra fat, moisture, and flavor to the batter to make tender pancakes.
+There’s a little milk added, too so it’s not full-on cream, but only half the amount.
+After all, the cream makes these delicious pancakes what they are.

 Ingredients

-The ingredient amounts are listed in the recipe card at the bottom of this post.
-In the sweet cream pancakes batter you will find:
+The full list of ingredients for these fluffy pancakes are listed in the recipe card at the bottom of this post.
+Here’s a quick rundown of what’s needed.

 - All-purpose flour.
 They make the base of the pancake batter.
-You can substitute this with your favorite all-purpose gluten-free flour blend if you like.
+You can substitute this with your favorite all-purpose gluten-free flour blend.

 - Baking powder + baking soda.
-Both these are added to the batter to give great rise.
-Ensure when you're mixing them into the flour that you mix it really well before adding any other ingredients so there are no lumps.
-There's nothing worse than biting down on a lump of baking soda!
+The leavening agent to give a great rise.
+Ensure when mixing them into the flour that you mix it well before adding any other ingredients so there are no lumps.
+There’s nothing worse than biting down on a lump of baking soda!

 - Salt.
 This is a great flavor enhancer